rachelnertia/rachelnertia.github.io/_posts/2025/2025-02-01-january-hobby.md

 tags: [ Warhammer, Age of Sigmar, Underworlds, Warcry, Warmaster, Magewinds ]
 ---

-In January I didn't do much hobby or gaming for a very good reason -- a trip to Paris for non-holiday purposes.
-I may write about that in another post, because it was quite an experience, but for now I'd like to catch up on some blogging about what I managed to accomplish creatively in spite of the disruption.
+In January I didn't do much hobby or gaming for a very good reason: a trip to Paris for non-holiday purposes.
+I may write about that in another post, as it was quite an experience, but for now I'd like to catch up on some blogging about what I managed to accomplish creatively in spite of the disruption.

 <!--more-->